Darky-Lucera/FontRenderer/README.md

 # FontRenderer

-FontRenderer is a simple tool for rendering text from a ttf font into a buffer.
+FontRenderer is a simple tool for rendering text from a ttf font into a buffer (with clipping).

 As an example I have used the Mini Frame Buffer (MiniFB) library to create a window and render some text inside.